 When you look closer at masticating juicers, you will find that they are classified into two main categories- single gear juicers and double gear juicers.
 Single gear masticating juicers are very affordable, and they allow you to juice fruits, veggies, leafy greens, and wheatgrass.
 Unfortunately, this type of juicer is not good for heavy-duty use, and its lifespan is around 2 years.

 On the other hand, you have a double gear juicer, which has been designed to take on heavy-duty tasks.
 This type of juicer is more powerful and more durable than its single gear counterpart, and it can grind up large amounts of ingredients.
 However, the double gear juicer operates at lower speeds than a single gear juicer.

 When it comes to masticating juicers you should be aware that all models (single gear and double gear) operate at slow speeds.
 This is especially true when you compare them to centrifugal juicers.
 In fact, masticating juicers will operate at no more than 100RPM, while centrifugal juicers will operate at speeds of up to 16,000RPM.

-The reason for slower speeds is that foaming and heat buildup occurs at high speeds.
-A low speed therefore means that the vitamins and nutrients of your juice will be preserved, for a healthy and delicious drink.
+The reason for slower speeds is that foaming and heat buildup occur at high speeds.
+A low speed, therefore, means that the vitamins and nutrients of your juice will be preserved, for a healthy and delicious drink.
 So when you select your juicer, go for a model with a slow speed.
 Alternatively, you can choose one with 2 speed modes- high and low.